 Mostly nothing, just listening, … or coding (Why the heck anyone codes while attending a conference?
 Especially, when having an opportunity to choose from several presentations at the same time.
 It’s just hidden from me).
 Those who did take notes used various software: Google Docs, Microsoft Word or OneNote, Notes for Mac or Evernote.
 Those from the offline world used pens and notepads and one of them stood out with the more creative approach:

 What I really liked is that all things started as scheduled.
 No wasted time.
-This is probably common in such big actions, but it happens here and there and I can get really furious when persons in charge don't value the time of those who are responsible and can set their watch.
+This is probably common on such big events, but it happens here and there and I can get really furious when persons in charge don’t value the time of those who are responsible and can set their watch.
 Thankfully, this was not a thing at WebExpo.

 One thing took my interest - live, place-oriented, notifications.
 It’s called Nearby (for Android) and it allows to receive or even exchange data between devices regardless of the network connection.
 In this case, I received information about an ongoing talk and also other news from the event, like one ensuring attendees a key-speaker is on his way to the venue.